Samleo8/SCARF/README.md

 ./scripts/view_3d.sh [EXP_NAME [SCAN_NUMBER [CUDA_VISIBLE_DEVICES]]]
 ```

-For example, to 3d construct the pretrained model for `train_DTU_2L_32H` on pose 10 (choose from 0-51 inclusive) of scan 23, with CUDA device 2, you would run
+For example, to 3d construct the pretrained model for `train_DTU_2L_32H` on pose 10 (choose from 0-51 inclusive) of scan 23, with CUDA device 2, and then view it, you would run

 ```bash
 ./scripts/construct_3d.sh train_DTU_2L_32H 23 2